nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 will return to its original value (the value before you sent the command).

-At some point you may wish to update parameters more permanently.
+At some point, you may wish to update parameters more permanently.
 You can do this by saving them to non-volatile storage.
 For the Ref application, "non-volatile storage" means the file system on your machine.